-Club activities are provided so as to be compatible with study.
+Club activities are provided to be compatible with studying.

-Students pursue their activities with making good use of the enriched facilities, such as all year round usable indoor heated swimming pool, artificial lawn ground, splendid ice arena using together with college students, multi-media classroom equipped with the latest ICT apparatus, English specified room always connecting everywhere of the world, music specified room equipped with exercise booth, and so on.
+Students pursue their activities with making good use of the enriched facilities, such as an all year round usable indoor heated swimming pool, an artificial lawn ground, a splendid ice arena used together with college students, multi-media classrooms equipped with the latest ICT apparatus, English specified rooms always connected to places in the world, music specified rooms equipped with exercise boothes, and so on.

-According to the club activities students can get an extra sense of accomplishment different from usual learning activities and absorb a lot of matters from the intercourse with their senior and junior schoolmates.
+According to club activities, students can get an extra sense of accomplishment different from usual learning activities and absorb a lot of experiences from the interaction with their senior and junior schoolmates.